mgiessing/bcn-lab-2084/README.md

 Click Create!

-If we now go to the developer view and watch the Topology we can see the llama-cpp server represented as a circle with a dark blue ring if everything deployed correctly:
+If you now go to the developer view and watch the Topology you can see the llama-cpp server represented as a circle with a dark blue ring if everything deployed correctly:

 Light blue ring: (not yet ready)